mrizaln/madbfs/README.md

 # madbfs

-This project, `madbfs` (modern adb filesystem, formerly `adbfsm`), aims to create a well-built filesystem abstraction over `adb` using `libfuse` that is fast, safe, and reliable while also have have well structured code according to modern C++ (20 and above) practices.
+`madbfs` (Modern `adb` Filesystem, formerly `adbfsm`) is a userspace filesystem for Android via `adb` built using `libfuse`.
+It focuses on being fast, reliable, and safe, with straightforward, well-structured code that follows modern C++ practices.

 ## Motivation

 I want to manage my Android phone storage from my computer without using MTP (it's awful).

-This project is inspired by the [`adbfs-rootless`](https://github.com/spion/adbfs-rootless) project on GitHub.
-While `adbfs-rootless` works as intended, I encoutered frequent crashes that affected its reliability.
-I initially considered contributing fixes directly into the codebase, but found it somewhat dated with practices that don't align well with modern practices.
-Consequently, I decided to rebuild the project from the ground up to create a more stable and modern solution (and possibly faster).
+This project is inspired by the [`adbfs-rootless`](https://github.com/spion/adbfs-rootless) project.
+While `adbfs-rootless` works most of the time under light load it has reliability issues.
+Under high load (such as when a thumbnailer service is running) `adbfs-rootless` tends to crash, making it unusable until it is forcefully unmounted and its cache cleaned.

+The file I/O approach of `adbfs-rootless` is also similar to that of MTP, in which each file is first pulled from device (using `adb pull`) before any operations like reading and writing performed.
+If a write operation is performed, the file is then pushed back into the device (using `adb push`).
+This approach limits the size of the file that can be handled before the cache is filled (it uses `/tmp`).

+These limitations lead me to decide to rebuild the project from ground up in order to create a more stable, modern, and possibly faster solution.

 ## Features